-Main aim of the concept paper is to initiate and enrich bioeconomy related approaches in Romanian governance processes and to inspire the process of creating the national bioeconomy strategy covering key bio-based sectors related to EU Green Deal.
-Based on the work done by the team from the Institute of Agricultural Economics, together with the national experts (stakeholders), there were identified the main strengths and opportunities, also weaknesses and threats of the bioeconomy in Romania, in order to facilitate the elaboration of the national bioeconomy strategy and identification of the best niches for development.
+Main aim of the concept paper is to initiate and encourage bioeconomy-related approaches in Romanian governance processes and to inspire the process of creating the national bioeconomy strategy covering key bio-based sectors related to EU Green Deal.
+Based on the work done by the team from the Institute of Ag-ricultural Economics, together with the national experts (stakeholders), there were identified the main strengths and opportunities, also weaknesses and threats of the bioeconomy in Romania, in order to facili-tate the elaboration of the national bioeconomy strategy and identification of the best niches for devel-opment.

-We analysed in particular the niche of organic agriculture, with high potential of development and important in bioeconomy structure.
-At the end of the concept paper, we proposed strategic options for policy makers, in order to help the construction and implementation of the national bioeconomy strategy.
+For Romania, we analysed the niche of organic agriculture, with high potential of development and im-portant in bioeconomy structure.
+At the end of the concept paper, we proposed a few strategic options for policy makers, in order to help the construction and implementation of the national bioeconomy strategy.

-The research was done in frame of H2020 Project BIOEASTsUP (Advancing Sustainable Circular Bioeconomy in Central and Eastern European countries), which was developed by BIOEAST Initiative partners, being one of its first important outcome stemming from their long cooperation in the field of bioeconomy at the macro-regional level.
+The research was done in frame of H2020 Project BioeastsUp (Advancing Sustainable Circular Bioeconomy in Central and Eastern European countries), which was developed by Bioeast Initiative partners, being one of its first important "product", a result of their long cooperation in the field of bioeconomy in its macro-regions.

 The main aim of this paper is to present the results of the first attempt to initiate the development of a national bioeconomy strategy in Romania through the form of a concept paper that could be used as a basis for further developments.
-It is part of WP1 (Framework for National Bioeconomy Strategies Development), Task 1.5 (National Bioeconomy Strategies Concept Papers).
+It is part of WP1 (Framework for National Bioeconomy Strategies Devel-opment), Task 1.5 (National Bioeconomy Strategies Concept Papers).

 The methodology used was based on desk research, focus groups and on-line surveys.
-In this frame, multiple interactions with multiactors representing quadruple helix (industry, academia, government, and civil society) were conducted.
-The main steps conducted during this process consisted of: investigation of SWOT factors, then attributing importance to criteria, pairwise comparisons, definition of agents-actors, determined most powerful facilitators and obstacles, formulating strategies, policy coherence analysis, and conclusions with recommendations and strategic actions.
+In this frame, multi-ple interactions with multi-actors representing quadruple helix were conducted during the BioeastsUp im-plementation.
+The main steps conducted during this process consisted of: investigation of SWOT factors, then conducting AHP analysis, pairwise comparisons, definition of agents-actors, determined most power-ful facilitators and obstacles, formulating strategies, policy coherence analysis, and conclusions with rec-ommendations and strategic actions.